mihajm/http/article.md

 }
 ```

-So there we have it, our _beta_ version of the extendedResource :) I hope the code & comments make it all self explanatory.
+So there we have it, our _initial_ version of extendedResource :) I hope the code & comments make it all self explanatory.

 One thing I'd like to expand on is that I've consciously restricted the main interface so that it only accepts a request function instead of the many variations `httpResource` provides such as a simple string.
 This is because I believe all this additional logic is not really necessary if you have an _immutable_ piece of state, fetched at say the top level of your application & even if you wanted some particular feature such as refresh/retry for that, you could simply just pass that into this signature & it would work perfectly.
 Likewise we don't really require .blob/.text in our apps, if you do it would be simple enough to add this functionality or create a separate resource extension for that following the same patterns/code.
-The point I'm trying to make, in a very roundabout way, is...let's keep it simple.
+The point I'm trying to make, in a very roundabout way, is...let's _keep it simple_.

 ## The circuit breaker